oskarrough/slagmark/README.md

 Web Rumble

-This is for now a proof of concept, inspired by Warcraft Rumble et alia.
+This is for now a proof of concept, inspired by Dota, Warcraft Rumble, Totally Accurate Battle Simulator, et alia.

+Latest version is at https://rumble.0sk.ar.

 Basic ideas:

 - two `Player`s
 - player receives 1 `Gold` per second (max 10)
 - player receives 4 random `Minion`s at start
+- get a new (random) minion every 3 seconds
-- player can deploy own minions to a `Board`
+- player can deploy their minions to their own `Board`
 - deployed minions move towards the opposite end of the Board
 - minions will attempt to fight any enemy minion on the same `Y` value